Optimising Male Health After 40

 Nutrition

-Adequate protein intake, essential fatty acids, and sufficient micronutrients such as zinc and magnesium support androgen production, neuromuscular function, and metabolic health.
-Gut health may also play a role in nutrient absorption and systemic inflammation, making assessment of the gut microbiome relevant in some individuals (17,18).
+Adequate protein intake (approximately 1.2-1.6 g/kg body weight), essential fatty acids including omega-3 polyunsaturated fatty acids, and sufficient micronutrients such as zinc and magnesium support androgen production, neuromuscular function, and metabolic health.
+Ananda Prasad’s research demonstrated zinc’s role in immune function and testosterone synthesis (17), while Mario Barbagallo and Ligia Dominguez have documented magnesium’s importance in age-related metabolic processes (18).
+Gut health may also play a role in nutrient absorption and systemic inflammation through the gut-hormone axis, making assessment of the gut microbiome relevant in some individuals.

 Exercise Prescription

-Resistance training is associated with favourable effects on muscle mass and metabolic outcomes.
-In contrast, excessive endurance training without adequate recovery may contribute to hormonal suppression in some individuals (19).
+Resistance training, particularly compound movements performed at moderate-to-high intensity, is associated with favourable acute and chronic effects on testosterone, growth hormone, and insulin-like growth factor 1 (IGF-1).
+In contrast, Anthony Hackney at the University of North Carolina has documented that excessive endurance training volume without adequate recovery may contribute to exercise-associated hypogonadal conditions in some individuals (19).

 Targeted Supplementation

-Supplementation should be guided by identified deficiencies or functional needs and reviewed regularly to ensure ongoing appropriateness and safety (20).
+Supplementation should be guided by identified deficiencies or functional needs revealed through comprehensive pathology testing and reviewed regularly to ensure ongoing appropriateness and safety.
+Sarah Geller and colleagues reviewed the evidence for commonly used dietary supplements in hormone health, noting that efficacy varies considerably by individual context (20).

 Frequently Asked Questions